filmhubhq/filmhubhq.github.io/_posts/2013-10-10-movie-live-on-vod-now-what.md

 layout: post
 subtitle: Diary of a film startup part 30
 author: Roger Jackson
-tags: gravitas Hulu Amazon Viewster Facebook
+tags: gravitas Hulu Amazon Viewster Social
 ---
 ###Progress Bar
 If you’ve submitted a feature or documentary to <a href="http://kinonation.com/">KinoNation</a>, you were probably a little overwhelmed at first by all the metadata that’s required.
 We just made the process much easier by including a real-time Progress Bar, with a dynamic list of what required metadata is still missing.
 We’ve also radically simplified the <a href="http://beta.kinonation.com/user/register">signup & login</a> process.
 Check it out, the sooner you submit (or complete) a film, the sooner we can get it distributed.